-Battle would be joined on neutral ground in Dripping Springs, Texas.
-It was far enough from the families of the combatants to insure neutrality, but close enough to reach easily.
+The conflict would be joined on neutral ground in Dripping Springs, Texas.
+It was far enough from the families of the combatants to ensure neutrality but close enough to reach easily.
 The opposing forces gathered shortly after 10:00 to make final preparations.
 Weapons were checked and rechecked.
 Armor was donned depending on the preference of the individual warrior, though some armor was mandatory.

 Okay!
 It wasn’t a real battle.
 Warriors would fall, but only temporarily.
 They would rise to fight again.
 Indeed, it was a paintball battle for Ryan’s twelfth birthday party.
 Still, there were many elements of real battles and real challenges.
 The opposing forces were all friends, parents or grandparents, but the tension was real.
 As with any preparation for confrontation, there were nervous laughs and false bravado.